T. P. Chandrasekharan

-T. P. Chandrasekharan (July 1960 – 4 May 2012) was an Indian politician who was the founder of Revolutionary Marxist Party (RMP), a breakaway group of Communist Party of India (Marxist) (CPI(M)).
-Born in Onchiam, a rural village in Kozhikode district in Kerala, he posthumously shot to national prominence after he was hacked to death on 4 May 2012; CPI(M)'s local organization is widely blamed as the perpetrator of the murder.
+T. P. Chandrasekharan (23 July 1960 – 4 May 2012) was an Indian politician who was the founder of Revolutionary Marxist Party (RMP), a breakaway group of Communist Party of India (Marxist) (CPI(M)).
+Born in Onchiyam, a rural village in Kozhikode district in Kerala, he posthumously shot to national prominence after he was hacked to death on 4 May 2012; CPI(M)'s local organization is widely blamed as the perpetrator of the murder.

 Political life

 Chandrasekharan at the age of 18 worked as a CPI(M) branch secretary in his local branch.
 During the Emergency Chandrasekharan was the Unit Secretary of SFI in Madappally High School.
 He also worked as the Central committee member of the Students' Federation of India (SFI).
 He was later appointed District Secretary of DYFI Kozhikode.